Climate finance in Brazil: Main sectors benefited

 Several sectors are focusing on climate finance projects and investments.
 In renewable energy and the energy transition, solar, wind, and hybrid power plants stand out, financed both by the private sector and by Climate Fund lines that support energy efficiency and green hydrogen research.
-In adaptation and resilience, urban programs invest in drainage, sanitation, and urban reforestation, while BNDES resources have already been allocated to resilient infrastructure projects and critical coastal areas.
+In adaptation and resilience, urban programs invest in drainage, sanitation, and urban reforestation, while BNDES resources have already been allocated to resilient infrastructure projects.

 In forest conservation and biodiversity (including REDD+), the Amazon Fund and similar mechanisms finance projects for managing conservation units, fighting fires, and restoring riparian forests.
 The agricultural and food security sectors are also a focus: there are credit lines for low-carbon practices and efficient irrigation projects, aiming to increase productivity without expanding deforestation (it is estimated that two-thirds of the necessary climate investments should go to agriculture and energy).

 Sustainable mobility and green infrastructure support includes non-polluting public transportation, efficient lighting systems, and green highways, as provided for in financing lines targeted at low-emission urban mobility.
 Each of these sectors receives different shares of public and private resources, but they all share the goal of reducing emissions and increasing socio-environmental resilience.